laraadeboye/Steghub-Devops-Cloud-Engineer/CI-WITH-ANSIBLE-SOME-DEVOPS-TOOLS/ci-with-ansi-sona-jenkins-artifactory.md

 Next,
 We will run the job to enable us verify that any of the nodes will be used for the build.

 You may need to correct environment related errors.
-For instance , I had to edit the sonar.properties file in the agent nodes to include the following details as we prepreviously did for the masters node.
+For instance , I had to edit the sonar.properties file in the agent nodes to include the following details as we previously did for the masters node.

 ```
 sonar.host.url=sonar.infradev.laraadeboye.com